ZorbakScape/JagexLauncherBypass/README.md

 #### Windows

-1. Download the `client-switcher.cmd` script file.
+1. Download the `devious-client-switcher-windows.cmd` script file.
-2. Execute the `client-switcher.cmd` script file.
+2. Execute the `devious-client-switcher-windows.cmd` script file.
 It will switch to and from the Devious client each time it is executed.

 #### Linux
 ##### Method 1 (easier)